IFOWatch/ifowatch/content/posts/yieldwatch/index.md

-IFO facilitators such as PancakeSwap could also look towards more high-tech & forward-thinking on-chain solutions, such as using ID-verifying technology like [Litentry](https://www.litentry.com/) to ensure that individuals don't participate past their fare share _without implementing KYC_.
+IFO facilitators such as PancakeSwap could also look towards more high-tech & forward-thinking on-chain solutions, such as using ID-verifying technology like [Litentry](https://www.litentry.com/) to ensure that individuals don't participate past their fair share _without implementing KYC_.
 If PancakeSwap can't solve this problem, perhaps their community would be better served by platforms that aren't afraid to tackle complicated challenges.
 (This author wonders if perhaps up-and-coming exchanges like [Goose Finance](https://goosedefi.com) may be up to the challenge?)